eliannap/BaseCodeForPlanning/README.md

 - Click the green button in the upper right corner labeled 'Use this template' to create your own repository.
 - Set the repository's owner as the organizer, 'BerkeleyME292B'.
 - Name your repository as **YourNameStudentID** like **yixiao123456**.
-- Ensure that your individual repository is private to prevent others from viewing your code and commits.
+- Set your individual repository as private to prevent others from viewing your code and commits.

 Please be aware that Dr. Zhan and the teaching assistants have access to all commits.
 You also have the option to push only your final version once, and this will be the version that we will use for grading.